-The idea of the project is the development and realization of a small, simple and efficient fuel cell system that supplies the famous Raspberry Pi ® credit card-size computer with electrical power.
+The idea of the project was the development and realization of a small, simple and efficient fuel cell system that supplies the famous Raspberry Pi ® credit card-size computer with electrical power.
 The fuel cell needs pure hydrogen as fuel and produces only water.
 It makes the Pi portable by replacing a wall adapter or a battery and offers an operating time only limited by the size of the hydrogen tank.

 raspberryHy housing with RaspberryPi ® and fuel cell system inside and all connections.
 Red: Raspberry Pi, blue: electronics, yellow: fluidics.
 Dimensions: 145 x 121 x 52 mm.
 Both pictures: Fraunhofer ISE.